Carlos231/Carlos231/README.md

 - ⚡ Fun fact: ...
 -->

-I am a recent graduate and software engineer from Salem, Oregon.
+I am a recent graduate (Go Beavs) and software engineer from Salem, Oregon.
 My passion is working on web applications and...

 - 🔭 I’m currently working on a full-stack application [RateMyLandlord][3].
 - 🌱 I’m currently learning the React library.
 - 🤔 I’m looking for help with starting my software career at a great company.
+- 📚 Resources and guides I have found helpful:
+  -  [Harvards CS50][10]
+  -  [clean-code-javascript][4]
+  -  [30-seconds-of-code][8]
+  -  [JavaScript Style Guide][9]
-- ⚡ Fun fact: I am a huge Foodie!
+- ⚡ Fun fact: I am a huge Foodie and Reddit user!

 ## :zap: Recent Projects